lisonge/vite-plugin-monkey/README.md

 ### CSP

+in most cases, this problem does not occur

 in dev server, userscript will run between two origin

 so if host enable [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), you can solve it in the following ways